ccardea/osy-site/yoga/pranayama.md

 From that, the covering of [the inner] light falls away.

-By the inner light is meant the spiritual light that represents the param-atma, the supreme soul or the soul of the universe, and which is present in all beings as jivatma, the individual soul. the author is stating that the yogi develops the ability to see this light through *pranayama*.
+By the inner light is meant the spiritual light that represents the *param-atma*, the supreme soul or the soul of the universe, and which is present in all beings as *jiva-atma*, the individual soul. the author is stating that the yogi develops the ability to see this light through *pranayama*.

 ### Sutra 2.53
 *Dhāraṇāsu ca yogyatā manasaḥ*